CollegeBoreal/INF1083-200-19A-01/4.DML/Corrections/README.md

 ###  =[BEGIN]============== Exécution du script 300110500 ===============
 ```
 mysql: [Warning] Using a password on the command line interface can be insecure.
-ERROR 1064 (42000) at line 23: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'Especes INT AUTO_INCREMENT,
+ERROR 1064 (42000) at line 23: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'Especes INT,
   Carte_bancaire INT,
   Western_union INT,
+  PRIMARY KEY(Especes)
-  PRIMARY' at line 3
+ ' at line 3
 mysql: [Warning] Using a password on the command line interface can be insecure.
 ERROR 1064 (42000) at line 7: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ''Name, Etudiant) VALUES ('Hamidou_zongo', 'International');
 INSERT INTO Honorair' at line 1